Pre-Expansivity in Cellular Automata: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:def} we give the main definitions and results we need to work on cellular automata on groups.
+In section~\ref{sec:abelian}, we focus on Abelian cellular automata and develop a toolbox for this class that is used later in different sections.
+As an aside, we prove that such CA are always predictable in logarithmic space complexity.
 In Section~\ref{sec:prexp}, we introduce pre-expansivity and $k$-expansivity, and we give some preliminary results which do not depend on the group defining the space.
-We also consider the particular case of linear cellular automata.
-In Section~\ref{sec:1D}, we restrict to the group $\Z$ and give examples of cellular automata which are pre-expansive but not positively expansive.
-In Section~\ref{sec:freegroup}, we consider the free group and show that $k$-expansivity is possible for infinitely many values of $k$ although positive expansivity is impossible.
-Finally, in Section~\ref{sec:2D}, we restrict to the group $\Z^2$ and we study some $k$-expansive examples for particular values of $k$ but also show that there is no pre-expansive cellular automaton which is linear for a structure of Abelian group on states.
+In Section~\ref{sec:1D}, we restrict to the group $\Z$ and give various examples of cellular automata which are pre-expansive but not positively expansive, including a characterization for a particular family of non-linear CA, namely multiplication CA. In Section~\ref{sec:freegroup}, we consider the free group and show that $k$-expansivity is possible for infinitely many values of $k$ although positive expansivity is impossible.
+Finally, in Section~\ref{sec:2D}, we restrict to the group $\Z^2$ and we study some $k$-expansive examples for particular values of $k$ but also show that there is no pre-expansive Abelian cellular automaton.